monk-io/docs/_mkdocs/docs/use-cases.md

 ...
 ```

 : **Entire off-the-shelf stacks**: plug and play an entire application, extend it with third party components and tune functionalities with custom overrides.
-All template definitions are composable.
+All Kit definitions are composable.

 ```
 ❯ monk list | grep elk